This roasted red pepper soup is rich and creamy with a roux base, no cream and no tomato, pure roasted red pepper flavor, simple and delicious!

 Roasted Red Pepper Soup Ingredients

 - Red Bell Peppers.
-You can use other peppers, such as red poblano peppers, which I am using today.
+You can use other peppers, such as red poblano peppers or Italian sweets.
 Add in hotter peppers if desired, or use a mix.

 - Vegetable Oil.
 As we're making a roux, avoid olive oil, which has a lower smoke point.
 Peanut oil is great for making a roux.